 In high school I would cry to my mom pleading for an answer on what to do.
 She’d say, “just be yourself.”
 That catapulted me into despair because I had no idea who I was!

 I felt like the most insecure person on the planet

-I felt like the most insecure person on the planet.
-I could talk fine with my girlfriends, but if a guy I liked came around, suddenly, I was speechless, frantically trying to find something to say.
+It felt to me lie I was insecure person on the planet.
+Talking with my girlfriends was no problem, but if a guy I liked came around, suddenly I was speechless, frantically trying to find something to say.
 Why it was all up to me, is a mystery.
 Why couldn’t he pick up some of the slack?
 But that didn’t even enter my mind.
 I always thought it was my responsibility.

 I was teased incessantly by my dad and some of my siblings while I was growing up.
 They normally chanted that I was fat, ugly and stupid.
 It went on for years.
 None of it was true but it became my reality.

 My standard was to be perfect in front of these so-called loves of my life, but I just felt flawed.
 I was sure if I said or did the wrong thing (whatever that might have been) they would discover all my deep dark secrets and not want to date me.

 My deep dark secrets?
 I hated my looks and my body.
 I was always dieting – trying to attain that perfect body that would end all my problems.
 Maybe if I attainted that – there would be no more teasing, and conversation would flow easily.

 Marriage, divorce, boyfriend, breakup

 With all the pent-up insecurity it followed that I married someone who kept that “theme” going – praying on my low self-esteem.
 My husband was critical, possessive, and emotionally abusive.
 We divorced after 25 years.